Seurat's 'A Sunday Afternoon On The Island Of La Grande Jatte' Set To Return To Display At Art Institute With New Frame

 “La Grande Jatte” was purchased by art collector and Art Institute trustee Frederic Clay Bartlett in 1924 – more than 30 years after Seurat’s death – and placed it on loan to the museum.
 It has left the museum exactly once in the 98 years since for a 1958 appearance at the Museum of Modern Art in New York – where it escaped damage when a fire broke out at that museum.

+As CBS 2’s Charlie DeMar reported, the painting was created 150 years ago but still holds a place in pop culture.
 “La Grande Jatte” also, of course, was the inspiration for the 1984 Broadway musical “Sunday in the Park with George” by Stephen Sondheim and James Lapine.
+It was also featured in the popular film Ferris Bueller’s day off.

 “La Grande Jatte” will return to display next Thursday.
-If you want to go and see it, note that the Art Institute has strict COVID rules in place.MORE NEWS: Chicago Charade: Attorney Asks For More Time To Meet With Suspected Serial Scammer Candace Clark, Judge Says, 'This Has Gone On Long Enough'
+If you want to go and see it, note that the Art Institute has strict COVID rules in place.MORE NEWS: Newborn Baby Found Dead Inside Duffle Bag on Near North Side

 You need proof of vaccination, non-members need to buy tickets in advance, and everyone must wear a mask.